Department of Military Affairs State Human Resources Practice and Procedure Manual

 VIII.
 Administrative Reference

-This policy was revised March 2025 to update differential rates to match the current State of Wisconsin Compensation Plan and to revise the policy formatting.
+This policy was revised in March 2025 to update differential rates to match the current State of Wisconsin Compensation Plan and to revise the policy formatting.